-Summary: Rose McCarthy
+Summary Writer: Rose McCarthy

 Editor: Jane Standen

-Jane is s Consultant Anaesthetist and interventional Pain Specialist.
+Jane is a Consultant Anaesthetist and interventional Pain Specialist.
 She studied medicine at the University of Sydney and trained in anaesthesia at the Prince of Wales Hospital, Sydney.
 Subspecialty training in pain management was undertaken at the Michael J Cousins Pain Management and Research Centre at Royal North Shore Hospital.

-Jane has expertise in the treatment of both early onset and persistent pain.
+Jane has expertise in the treatment of both early-onset and persistent pain.
 She specialises in minimally invasive procedures, aiming to reduce pain and enhance quality of life.
 She practices with an empathetic manner and takes an evidence-based approach.